 - Low in energy density (foods low in calories for their weight).

 Many times people choose one food over the other because of its taste.
-Since there are some similarities between the two, many people wonder and ask, does brown rice taste like oatmeal?
+Since there are some similarities between the two, many people wonder how the two foods foods taste and texture compare.

 Oatmeal is blander and has less flavor than brown rice.
-Brown rice has a nuttier flavor while oatmeal has an earthier flavor.
-Oatmeal’s texture is not smooth but brown rice is harder and chewier than oatmeal.
-Brown rice is drier than oatmeal which is more moist or wet.
+Cooked brown rice has a nuttier flavor while oatmeal has an earthier flavor.
+Oatmeal’s texture is not smooth but brown rice is harder and chewier.
+Cooked brown rice is drier than cooked oats which is more moist or wet.

 Brown rice has a nutty flavor and is slightly earthy.
-Short-grain brown rice is a little sweeter and long-grain rice is woodier and grainer.
-Long-grain brown rice is drier than short or medium-grain brown rice.
+Short-grain is a little sweeter and long-grain is woodier and grainer.
+Long-grain is drier than short or medium-grain.

-I polled some of my readers and people in food groups I belong to.
-I asked, do you prefer the taste of brown rice or oatmeal?
+To conduct some original research, I polled some of my readers and people in food groups I belong to.
+I asked which of the two foods taste better?